Crufts: Competing for Best in Show

 Crufts is not an open competition; dogs must have qualified during the previous year.
 There are a number of ways of qualifying for the breed classes at Crufts, but dogs typically qualify by obtaining first, second or third place in the relevant class at a Kennel Club-affiliated Championship show where Challenge Certificates are awarded, or by achieving Best in Show, Reserve Best in Show or Best Puppy in Show at a Kennel Club-affiliated Open or General show.
 Dogs can become qualified for life upon attaining their Kennel Club Stud Book Number.

 Dogs begin by competing against others of the same breed, split by gender, age and previous class wins.
 These classes include Veteran, Special Puppy, Special Junior, Yearling, Post Graduate, Mid Limit, Limit, and Open.
 Each is awarded once for dogs and once for bitches.
 The dog and bitch class winners then compete again for the Dog and Bitch Challenge Certificate (CC).
 The two CC winners then go head-to-head to determine the Best of Breed.

 After the best of each breed has been chosen, they then compete against the others in their Group (in the UK, there are seven Groups: Toys, Gundogs, Utility, Hounds, Working, Pastoral, and Terriers) to find the Best in Group.
 The seven Group winners then compete to find the Best in Show and Reserve Best in Show.

-Best in Show winners receive a replica of the solid silver Keddall Memorial Trophy, and a small cash prize of £200.
+Best in Show winners receive a replica of the solid silver Keddell Memorial Trophy, and a small cash prize of £200.

 As of 2016 the English Cocker Spaniel had been the most successful breed at Crufts, awarded Best In Show seven times, and the Gundog Group is the most successful group, having produced twenty-three Best In Show winners.